luizhialdo/RGBController-Redragon-M719RGB-pro/README.md

 # RGBController-Redragon-M719RGB-pro
 This is a simple rgb controller for Redragon M719 RGB Pro.
 Some configs may not work correctly.
 I did reverse engineering, and used Gemini to write the code...
 And it's working.
+To use, simply run the Linux .sh or .bat script for Windows.